MattJin19/yzjin.github.io/_pages/work.md

 Improve Machine Learning Model Quality Using Visualization Methods
 ===
 Three important questions that I hope to solve:
-1. Can we trust machine learning model?
+1. Can we trust the machine learning model?
-2. Why do we trust machine learning model?
+2. Why do we trust the machine learning model?
 If not, why do we trust the human brain?
-3. How can we trust machine learning model?
+3. How can we trust the machine learning model?

 <img src="../images/AI_graph.jpg" width="600" height="360" />